-Bachelor's Degree in Business, Public Administration, Transportation Planning or a closely related field and five years of experience in developing and managing transportation demand management programs with an emphasis in grants management, including two years of supervisory experience; or, an equivalent combination of education and experience sufficient to successfully perform the essential duties such as those listed above.
+Bachelor's degree in Communications, Urban Planning, Public Relations, Public Affairs or related field; or, an equivalent combination of education and experience sufficient to successfully perform the essential duties such as those listed.

 The statements listed below describe the general nature and level of work only.
 They are not an exhaustive list of all required responsibilities, duties, and skills.
 Other duties may be added, or this description amended at any time.